benjamminj/portfolio/src/pages/blog/how-does-css-work.md

 <!-- Practical Takeaways -->
 ## Why Should I Care About CSS in the Critical Rendering Path?

-You can spend as much time as you want optimizing the frames per second performance of your app or making it look pretty, but if it doesn't load quickly you're gonna have some of your users bounce.
+You can spend as much time as you want optimizing the frames per second performance of your app, making it look pretty, or A-B testing for higher conversion rates, but it doesn't matter if your users bounce before the page even loads.

-Knowing which steps the browser takes to get to that ever-so-important first pixel is paramount if you're trying to improve your load time.
+Knowing which steps the browser takes to get to that ever-so-important first pixel is critical (no pun intended 😂) if you're trying to improve your load time.
 Since the browser blocks rendering until it has parsed all CSS you can greatly improve your load time by _removing any CSS that doesn't apply to the first paint_ from your initial HTML document.
 Doing so greatly decreases the amount of time the browser needs to construct the CSSOM & render tree.
-Any CSS that is not necessary for the first load is considered to be "non-critical" & can be lazy-loaded after users have gotten that first paint (this is especially important if you have a single page app, it's a big performance hit to send CSS for pages that aren't even visible yet!)
+Any CSS that is not necessary for the first load can be considered "non-critical" & can be lazy-loaded after users have gotten that first paint (this is especially important if you have a single page app, it's a big performance hit to send CSS for pages that aren't even visible yet!)

 Another benefit of knowing how the CSSOM is constructed is deeper knowledge of selector performance.
 Since nested selectors must check parent nodes of the CSSOM, they tend to be slightly less performant than a flat CSSOM that avoids nested selectors.
 However, I would venture that in most apps that this isn't your performance bottleneck, and likely other things can be optimized before needing to rewrite CSS selectors.

+As with anything related to web performance, you're probably better off profiling your load time before you start doing an overhaul on your CSS.
+If you're using Chrome, pop open DevTools & head over to the `Performance` tab.
+You can quickly see how much time you're spending on CSSOM construction, Layout & Paint by looking for the `Recalculate Styles`, `Layout`, & `Paint` events.